VIRTUAL Spring Bench Bar Member Registration

 Important Considerations Arbitration can be a more cost-effective and expeditious alternative to litigation, if done properly.
 There are several key differences between arbitration and litigation.
 Understanding these differences and effective advocacy skills can make a critical difference in the quality of representation in arbitration.
 This course provides practitioners with tools and techniques for effectively representing their clients in arbitration.
 Topics include: • How arbitration differs from litigation • Assessing whether arbitration is advantageous • Knowing the rules that govern the arbitration process • Considerations for selecting arbitrators • Practical tips on preparing for and presenting at an arbitration

 Legal Tech in Small and Medium Firms (1 SUB)

 Presenter: Duie Latta, Esq.

 Opportunities to use technology to make legal work easier, more efficient, and to get better results for clients.
-I would share some use cases examples from our firm.
-Topics could include:
+Examples will be shared and topics will include:

 - Knowledge Bases - create and organize legal knowledge, firm procedures, and “how to” info.
 Standardize procedures and never answer the same question twice.

 - Client-Facing Webforms – gather info from clients online with dynamic questionnaires.
 Reduce time spent manually collecting info from clients.